AMPnet/auditor-node/doc/scripting-api.md

 #### AuditResult

 Model of the result that should be returned from the `audit()` function.
-Object name: `AuditResult`
+Static object name: `AuditResult`

 ###### Fields

-No fields are readable.
+There are no readable fields.

 ###### Methods